Billy: Yeah, don't mention it. What's your name? And what the heck happened to you?

 - In Pathfinder, monks with the Monk of the Healing Hand archetype gain the "True Sacrifice" ability in place of their normal capstone - a Sacrificial Revival Spell which also erases all record of the monk's name, prevents it from ever being written or spoken, and makes it impossible to return the monk to life (even by resurrection effects that explicitly cannot be negated by any means, such as the direct intervention of a deity).
 Given the many ways to revive the dead which are available much earlier and don't require any kind of sacrifice, this has lead to jokes that its real capstone is "You get to forget you ever played a monk".

-- Mega Man Zero: In the first game, the protagonist is awakened from his long slumber with some amnesia, including his name.
+- Mega Man Zero 1: Zero is awakened from his long slumber with some amnesia, including his name.
 He's repeatedly told that "You're Zero, the legendary Reploid" but he's not sure if he's really the Zero that the Resistance wanted (the Resistance took him into their place).
 At the end of the third game (where the issues regarding his past and identity come ramming home), he finally asserts "I am Zero".

 - In Metal Gear Solid, when Liquid Snake implies that he and Solid Snake have no names and no history, Snake counters that he does have a name.
 Liquid is pissed at the idea of identifying with his birth name.
 The end of the game reveals that Solid Snake's first name is David.